skial/html-entities/README.md

 #### Platform notes

-The Java target loads from an embedded resource all the values.
+The Java target loads all the values from an embedded resource.

 ## Rebuilding